Bounded Languages Described by GF(2)-grammars: Subsets of a*b* through Algebraic Expressions

 Several examples of \emph{algebraic expressions}: $\rat(a, b)$, $\B$, $\sum \A$, $\dfrac{\sum \A\B}{\sum \A\B}$, $\sum \dfrac{\sum \A\B}{\rat(a,b)}$, $\sum \A \B \rat(a, b)$.

-\begin{defn} Laurent series $f$ \emph{match} algebraic expression $F$ if and only if $f$ can be obtained from $F$ by substituting elements of $\poly(a, b)$, $\rat(a, b)$, $\A$ and $\B$ for coressponding symbols (not necessarily the same elements for the same symbols).
+\begin{defn} Laurent series $f$ \emph{match} algebraic expression $F$ if and only if $f$ can be obtained from $F$ by substituting elements of $\poly(a, b)$, $\rat(a, b)$, $\A$ and $\B$ for the corresponding symbols (not necessarily the same elements for the same symbols).
 The construct $\sum G$ corresponds to a finite, possibly empty, sum of Laurent series, with every summand matching $G$. \end{defn}

 \begin{ex} The set of Laurent series matching $\sum \A\B$ is exactly the set of all power series representable as $A_1 B_1 + \ldots + A_n B_n$, where $n$ is any nonnegative integer, and $A_i \in \A$, $B_i \in \B$ for every $i$ from $1$ to $n$ inclusive. \end{ex}